mediacloud/rss-fetcher/doc/deployment.md

 user, so they can add `alias dokku=ssh dokku@$(hostname)` to their `.bashrc` file.

-instance.sh also adds a git remote named dokku_USERNAME (pointing to the local dokku account) to the repository, for use by push.sh.

-You can duplicate the production database into your Dokku development environment by running `./dokku-scripts/clone-db.sh USERNAME-rss-fetcher`
+You can duplicate the production database into your Dokku development environment by running `venv/bin/dokku-scripts/deploy.py clone USERNAME`

 To fetch a small subset of feeds, disable most of them: